Collinstown: Barbavilla Estate

 During the nineteenth century the Barbavila House and Estate provided employment in the area.
 Houses, farm buildings and animal dwellings were built from stone for employees throughout the immediate surroundings of Barbavilla in and around Collinstown.
 These stone houses, the old school, and farm buildings are protected through local heritage conservation laws.
 A feature of these buildings is the roofing tile baked from local red colored clay, which was manufactured within the Barbavilla estate.
 Some of these remaining buildings are identified by the small moss-green circles.

-Since 1964, Barbavilla has been home to the Irish Aluminium Company (Iralco), an industrial complex for the manufacture of automotive parts for major European car companies.
-In more recent times this company has changed hands being renamed as C&F Automotive and more recently through a buyout by members of the original Iralco factory.
-The current name is Decotek Automotive.
+Since 1964, Barbavilla has been home to the Irish Aluminium Company (Iralco), a company that manufactures automotive parts for major European car companies.
+In 2008, the company changed hands and was renamed as C&F Automotive.
+It was subsequently bought-out by former members of the original Iralco factory and now operates as Decotek Automotive.

 Sport

 Lough Lene Gaels, the local hurling club, was founded in 1969 as a result of an amalgamation between the Collinstown, Fore, Glenidan and Rickardstown hurling clubs.
 The club has won the Westmeath Senior Hurling Championship on seven occasions since 1975.
 The Gaels have a local rivalry with neighbouring side Castlepollard GAA.

 Bathing, sailing, wind-surfing, authorized fishing, and jetty facilities are available at the Lough Lene access point named locally as "The Cut" about 2 km north of the village.

 There is also a local pitch and putt club.